Migration / Maintenance Mode

 Virtual machine migration is a key feature in managing virtualized infrastructure, enabling the transfer of running virtual machines from one physical node to another without shutting them down.
 This process is critical for various tasks and scenarios:

-• Node Maintenance Mode — virtual machines can be moved off nodes that need to be taken out of service for scheduled maintenance or upgrades.
+• Node maintenance.
+Virtual machines can be moved from nodes that need to be taken out of service to perform routine maintenance or software upgrade.

-• Virtual Machine firmware updates — migration allows updating the firmware of virtual machines without interrupting their operation.
+• Upgrading a virtual machine firmware.
+The migration allows you to upgrade the firmware of virtual machines without interrupting their operation.

 Running migration of a virtual machine